CorentinLabelle/Brainstorm-Tool/README.md

 Here is the list of the supported recording software and file format.
 We will be adding new software and file format as we go!
 - BrainVision (.eeg, .vhdr, .vmrk)
 - BioSemi (.eeg, .vhdr, .vmrk)
-- NeuroLite - Coherance Software (.bin, .elc, .vmrk)
+- NeuroLite - Coherance Software (.bin, .elc)
 - CTF MEG 275 ()